scala/scala3/docs/_docs/reference/contextual/deferred-givens.md

   override given Ord[String] = ...
 ```

 Note that the implementing given needs an `override` modifier since the `deferred` given in class `Sorted` counts as a concrete (i.e. not abstract) definition.
-In a sense, the `deferred` right hand side in `Sorted` is like a (magic, compiler-supported) macro, with the peculiarity that the macro's implementation also affects subclasses.
+In a sense, `deferred` on the right-hand side in `Sorted` is like a (magic, compiler-supported) macro, with the peculiarity that the macro's implementation also affects subclasses.

 ## Abstract Givens